 Playa Blanca Day Trip vs. Overnight on Isla Barú?

 The first question to ask yourself when planning a trip to Playa Blanca or Isla Barú is: do you want to spend just the day on Playa Blanca, or do you want to stay overnight?
-If a day trip is all that you’re after, you can easily book a tour like this one or take the ferry to and from the beach.
+If a day trip is all that you’re after, you can easily book a tour like this one or take a ferry or shuttle to and from the beach.

 However, it’s not what we recommend.
 Our recommendation is to stay overnight on Isla Barú instead of taking a day trip to Playa Blanca!